 \section{Abstract}

-Given a lightlike hypersurface $L$ in a Lorentzian manifold and $\zeta$ a vector field which is not tangent to it, we construct a lightlike section, a screen distribution and a Riemannian metric $\widetilde{g}$ on $L$.
-We study the relationship between the ambient Lorentzian manifold and the Riemannian manifold $(L,\widetilde{g})$ under some suitable hypothesis on $\zeta$, which allows us to prove some results about $L$ using the Riemannian character of $\widetilde{g}$.
-We particularize to the case of generalized Robertson-Walker spaces.
+Given a null hypersurface $L$ of a Lorentzian manifold, we construct a Riemannian metric $\widetilde{g}$ on it from a fixed transverse vector field $\zeta$.
+We study the relationship between the ambient Lorentzian manifold, the Riemannian manifold $(L,\widetilde{g})$ and the vector field $\zeta$.
+As an application, we prove some new results on null hypersurfaces, as well as known ones, using Riemannian techniques.